arvkr/movie-ratings-predictor/README.md

 * As mentioned in the presentation and report, we have experimented with 5 different types of regression models along with seeing which features are effective for making predictions.
 * To reproduce the model, please follow the instructions within `regression_modeling.ipynb` to build the models.
 * The training data used can be downloaded from [here](https://drive.google.com/file/d/1V5XVmcmhyeDd3FAYsovQST0D0DikkpMp/view?usp=sharing).
+* The only dependency needed is PySpark.
+We used GCP DataProc cluster for this purpose.

 ## Data Collected